diego-anderica/ShazMe/README.md

 # ShazMe!
 Android application implemented in Java using Shazam-like algorithm.
-This project is part of a univertity subject.
+This project is part of a university subject.

 ## Programming Language
 Java.